Michael Lombardi (American football): National Football League

 Lombardi began his NFL career in 1984 as an area scout under Bill Walsh of the San Francisco 49ers, where he stayed until 1987.
-He is credited for the initial discovery and scouting of Hall of Famer Charles Haley, who was drafted by San Francisco 49ers in 1986 NFL Draft.
+He claimed credit for the initial discovery and scouting of Hall of Famer Charles Haley, who was drafted by San Francisco 49ers in 1986 NFL draft, but this claim is disputed by Walsh's son, Craig.

-Lombardi joined the Cleveland Browns organization as Pro Personnel Director in 1987.
-Later, he became the Browns' Director of Player Personnel and worked under head coach Bill Belichick managing drafts, negotiating contracts and acquiring free agents.
+Lombardi joined the Cleveland Browns organization as pro personnel director in 1987.
+Later, he became the Browns' director of player personnel and worked under head coach Bill Belichick managing drafts, negotiating contracts and acquiring free agents.

-In 1997, Philadelphia Eagles President Joe Banner hired Lombardi as a consultant to assist with the 1997 NFL Draft.
-Banner then named Lombardi Director of Pro Personnel of the Eagles in 1998.
+In 1997, Philadelphia Eagles President Joe Banner hired Lombardi as a consultant to assist with the 1997 NFL draft.
+Banner then named Lombardi director of pro personnel of the Eagles in 1998.

-Later that same year, Al Davis hired Lombardi to serve as Senior Personnel Executive of the Oakland Raiders, a position which he held until 2007.
+Later that same year, Al Davis hired Lombardi to serve as senior personnel executive of the Oakland Raiders, a position which he held until 2007.
 During his tenure with the Raiders, Oakland won three consecutive AFC West titles and advanced to Super Bowl XXXVII.

-In October 2012, sportswriter Jason La Canfora reported that the Cleveland Browns were considering Lombardi for their vacancy at General Manager.
+In October 2012, sportswriter Jason La Canfora reported that the Cleveland Browns were considering Lombardi for their vacancy at general manager.
 He was hired for that position five months later.
 On February 11, 2014, the Browns replaced Lombardi with Ray Farmer.

-In 2014 and 2015, Lombardi worked under Bill Belichick of the New England Patriots as an assistant to the coaching staff.
+From 2014 to 2016, Lombardi worked under Bill Belichick of the New England Patriots as an assistant to the coaching staff.
 Speaking about Lombardi's time in New England, Belichick said, "Mike's...one of the smartest people I've worked with.
 He was huge asset to me for the two years he was here...he studies football and he knows it very well."

 Lombardi has worked as an administrator in the NFL for over 30 years and has worked for Bill Walsh, Al Davis and Bill Belichick.
-Sports and pop culture essayist Chuck Klosterman described Lombardi as, "a detail freak and a polymath, or at least a person successfully attempting to impersonate one" after spending time with him at the Cleveland Browns facility in the hours leading up to the 2013 NFL Draft.
+Sports and pop culture essayist Chuck Klosterman described Lombardi as, "a detail freak and a polymath, or at least a person successfully attempting to impersonate one" after spending time with him at the Cleveland Browns facility in the hours leading up to the 2013 NFL draft.
 Lombardi has also been described as, "one of the most quiet but influential executives in the NFL."
 He has been credited as one of the first NFL executives to study the science of scouting players for moral character.

+College

+On December 11, 2024, Lombardi accepted a position to become the general manager for the North Carolina Tar Heels, reuniting him with Bill Belichick.